shsajjadi/OctaveCoder/README.md

 There is also a difference in handling of `global` and `persistent` variables. `global` and `persistent` variables are shared between .oct files that are generated in the "dynamic" mode while in the "single" and "static" mode each .oct file contains all of its dependencies including the global and persistent variables and cannot access the global and persistent variables related to other .oct files.

+### Development style
+Previously new branches were created per each Octave release but curently there is a main development line that works on all Octave official releases  starting from Octave 4.4.0 .
+When a new Octave version say 6.1 is released it brings two types of features, refactoring or fixes.
+The first type is mostly related to evaluation of expressions.
+Those fixes when are also fixed in Coder results in the improvemnet of Coder for previous Octave versions.
+So the (correct) result of an expression in the new Coder release that is installed on Octave 5.2 may be different than the errorneus result of the same expression when evaluated on the interpreter of Octave 5.2.
+The second types of features and fixes cannot be applied to previous versions so #if macro is used to conditionally include those features.
+They will be specific to the new Octave version and possibly the later Octave releases.

 ### Installing

-Similar to other Octave packages download the proper *.tar.gz released package and in Octave use `pkg` command:
+Similar to other Octave packages download the proper *.tar.gz released package and in Octave use `pkg` command to install and load the package:

     > pkg install coder-4.4.0.tar.gz
+    > pkg load coder

 ### License